 Frustration when unable to complete tasks due to poor motor skills

-How do occupational therapists assess whether a child is dyspraxic?
+How do occupational therapists assess whether a child is has dyspraxia?

 The ‘gold standard’ to assess if a child is dyspraxic is to use an assessment tool called the Sensory Integration and Praxis Test (SIPT).
 This tool was developed by Jean Ayres in the 1980s as she revised earlier versions of the tests.
 It is designed for children aged four to eight and can only be used by trained therapists.
 Therapists that do not use the SIPT will use other motor skill assessment tools to provide them with relevant information.
 They may also use parent questionnaires, such as the Sensory Processing Measure.
 Due to the age of the SIPT, there is a new tool being developed to assess praxis called the EASI.
 It will hopefully be available in 2020.

-When assessing a child for dyspraxia, what will the occupational therapist will checking?
+When assessing a child for dyspraxia, what else will the occupational therapist be checking for?

 They will be looking to see if the child has difficult coming up with ideas for play, or craft, or construction.
 For example, can they think of things to build when playing with Lego?
 Can they come up with an idea for a picture when drawing?
 Or can they think of a game to play with their toys?

-The occupational therapist (OT) will look for issues with tactile discrimination.
+The occupational therapist (OT) may look for issues with tactile discrimination.
 Tactile discrimination links to the child or adult’s ability to interpret touch sensory inputs.
 We discuss it further here.

 They will check if the child can plan and organise their ideas.
 Children with dyspraxia typically can’t figure out what to do.
 They may have an idea to create a cubby house, but not be able to figure out how to do this with the furniture and materials available.
 Their idea might be to draw a car, but they won’t be able to think about how to do this.
 They will not automatically think that the wheels could be made by drawing circles.
 Once they draw a car, they will likely still need help to draw a bus as they won’t necessarily generalise the plan to a new drawing.
 If given materials and an idea, can they create something?
 If you ask them to tidy up a space, can they figure out where to put things without very specific instructions?